Confidentiality Notice

 ERP Implementation Failure

-Risk of operational disruption from vendor failures, data migration issues, or user adoption resistance.
+Operational disruption from vendor failures, data migration issues, or adoption resistance.

-Mitigation: Phased rollout with parallel systems, performance-based vendor contract, executive sponsorship, weekly progress reviews.
+Mitigation: Phased rollout with parallel systems, performance-based vendor contract, executive sponsorship, weekly reviews.

 Customer Concentration